coverclock/com-diag-hazer/README.md

-SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (same comment as for ACT), its ELeVation and AZiMuth in degrees based on its ephemeris, and the signal to noise ratio (really, a carrier to noise density ratio) in deciBels Hertz for its transmission.
+SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (same comment as for ACT), its ELeVation and AZiMuth in degrees based on its ephemeris, the signal to noise ratio (really, a carrier to noise density ratio) in deciBels Hertz for its transmission, and an indication as to whether the vehicle is in the current active list (ACT above) for its constellation.

 While NMEA (and UBX too for that matter) is good about updating the application with new information, it is not so good about letting the application know